eramons/techblog/content/post/cozy.md

 ### 4.4 Persistent Volume Claims

+A __PersistentVolume (PV)__ is a piece of storage in the cluster that has been provisioned by an administrator or dynamically provisioned.

+A __PersistentVolumeClaim (PVC)__ is a request for storage by a user.

+To store user and application data, we need to use persistent volumes and bind them to the applications through persistent volume claims and volume mounts.

 _Pre-condition:_ the cluster has available persistent volumes

-I did this in _TODO Reference_

-#### Persistent Volume Claims for storage and data

-To bind persistent volumes to pods, I created first the Persistent Volume Claims:
+I created two PVCs:

 1. PVC for couchdb (application data): [couchdb-pvc.yaml](https://github.com/eramons/kubecozy/blob/master/couchdb-pvc.yaml)
 2. PVC for cozy-stack (user data): [cozy-stack-pvc.yaml](https://github.com/eramons/kubecozy/blob/master/cozy-stack-pvc.yaml)

-In order for cozy-stack and couchdb to use these persistent volume to store its data, the corresponding volume mounts must be configured on their respective deployments.
+The volume mounts must be configured later on the corresponding deployment manifests.

 ### 4.4 Deployments

 Finally, we come to the manifests for the deployments of couchdb, cozy-stack and mailhog.

+A __Deployment__ provides declarative updates for Pods and ReplicaSets.

 #### 4.4.1 couchdb

 Deployment for couchdb (application data): [couchdb-deployment.yaml](https://github.com/eramons/kubecozy/blob/master/couchdb-deployment.yaml)

-* The pvc we created before is mounted under /opt/couchdb/data.
+* The pvc we created before is mounted under _/opt/couchdb/data_.

 #### 4.4.2 cozy-stack